 If you have never heard the story of ROCK, it is one of divine connections, selfless giving and many, many special heroes that came alongside founder and CEO, Dr. Nancy Krenek’s dream.
-Without each and every one of them bringing their giftings, expertise and generosity to the table, ROCK would not be where it is today; touching lives and helping people.
+Without each and every one of them bringing their gifts, expertise and generosity to the table, ROCK would not be where it is today; touching lives and helping people.

 One of our special heroes was, and is, Army Sgt.
 Merlin Hoppe, a decorated World War II veteran who fought under General George Patton.
 Fighting Hitler’s troops on the Rhine River, Sgt.
 Hoppe was shot several times and escaped enemy forces when his friends dragged him into a nearby barn where he waited almost 3 days for medical attention.

-Merlin Hoppe was awarded the Silver Star for “conspicuous gallantry and intrepidity in action against the enemy while serving with the 87th Infantry Division during World War II,” the Bronze Star, “for heroic achievement in action against and armed enemy,” and the Purple Heart for his service to our country.
+Merlin Hoppe was awarded the Silver Star for “conspicuous gallantry and intrepidity in action against the enemy while serving with the 87th Infantry Division during World War II,” the Bronze Star, “for heroic achievement in action against an armed enemy,” and the Purple Heart for his service to our country.

-When Nancy Krenek met Merlin Hoppe in 1994, it was for the building of a treehouse for her children, but she had no idea how much Mr. Hoppe would impact her life and the future of ROCK, that was just a dream at that point in time.
+When Nancy Krenek met Merlin Hoppe in 1994, it was for the building of a treehouse for her children, but she had no idea how much Mr. Hoppe would impact her life and the future of ROCK, which was just a dream at that point in time.

-As Merlin built the treehouse, Nancy continually asked him about his service history, and even though he was reluctant to share his secrets, he did eventually open up to Nancy and share his heroic story.
+As Hoppe built the treehouse, Nancy continually asked him about his service history, and even though he was reluctant to share his secrets, he did eventually open up to Nancy and share his heroic story.

 When the dream of ROCK needed a mounting ramp, it was Merlin Hoppe that helped design and build it in Nancy’s garage.